Celebrating Seniors – Julie Andrews is 80 pt 2of2

 New senior citizen Julie Andrews was awarded a Dame Commander of the Order of the British Empire (DBE) in 2000 by Queen Elizabeth II.
 She and Christopher Plummer (her co-star from The Sound of Music) reunited for a live TV performance of On Golden Pond (2001), about an older couple of seniors and their grown daughter.

-Next she co-starred as the older queen in Disney’s The Princess Diaries (2001) and it’s sequel in 2004, in which she sang her first song on film since her 1997 throat surgery.
+Next she co-starred as the older Queen Clarisse Renaldi in Disney’s The Princess Diaries (2001) and it’s sequel in 2004, in which she sang her first song on film since her 1997 throat surgery.
+Below, Anne Hathaway, Julie Andrews, and Hector Elizondo are featured in the movie trailer for The Princess Diaries.

 Julie Andrews’ long association with Disney continued when she was cast as the nanny in two children’s television movies based on the Eloise books by Kay Thompson, and she served as a Disney Ambassador from 2005-2006.